How to stop hair dye fading?

 If you’re wondering, ‘Why does my colour fade so quickly?’, think of your newly coloured hair as thirsty, parched strands of rope.
 Whether it’s prone to greasiness, or was already dry before you added colour to it, it’s vital to make sure you're moisturising your hair after every wash.
 And that stands for every single shampoo.
 Nourishing each strand will transform brittle, weak rope-like tresses back to their smooth and strong former selves.
 The main rule is to hydrate, hydrate, hydrate.
 Whether you’ve gone lighter or darker, the colouring process will inevitably cause some damage to your strands, so regular re-moisturising porous tresses will add dimension, shine and life to your hue.

 It’s vital to choose products that add moisture and quench your strands, and are specially designed for coloured hair.
 We’re partial to Pantene Pro-V Colour Protect Shampoo as a first essential in your battle on shade fade.
-Clinically proven to protect colour vibrancy while smoothing hair cuticles for touchably smooth strands, it’s mineral oil and colourant-free, making it a safe and gentle choice for coloured tresses.
+Scientifically proven to protect colour vibrancy while smoothing hair cuticles for touchably smooth strands, it’s mineral oil and colourant-free, making it a safe and gentle choice for coloured tresses.

 Follow up with a nourishing conditioner